rlautan/recras-wordpress-plugin/readme.md

 Widgets can be added to your site in three ways.
 Using Gutenberg blocks (recommended, since WordPress 5.0 or using the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/)), using the buttons in the "classic editor", or by entering the shortcode manually (discouraged).

 ### Date/Time picker
 By default, date and time pickers in contact forms use whatever the browser has available.
-Currently (July 2019) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
+Currently (September 2019) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
 We have included a modern looking date picker that you can enable on the Recras → Settings page.
 For time inputs, a proper fallback is included.

 **Note**: this setting only applies to standalone contact forms, not to contact forms used during "new style" online booking.